KinkForAll (aka. KinkCamp)

 One participant may tackle one or more of these areas as their capabilities allow.
 Additionally, other areas that require highly coordinated efforts may emerge and you should encourage the people who show the most initiative, capability, and success to adopt a leadership stance in these activities rather than trying to do everything yourself (because you just won't be able to).

-Creating the Schedule Grid, Name Tags, and Other Items
+Creating the Schedule Grid, Where to Put Name Tags, and Other Items

 Timekeepers and Their Role